passionlim/intensive/Script_VacationAtHome.md

 ### You indicated in the survey that you take vacations at home.
 When you stay home during the vacation, what do you normally do?
 And who do you normally meet ?

 Well, I'm married with a little daughter.
 I try to spend the most of time with her when I stay at home.
-You know, most working moms are tired for caring for their children on the weekdays.
-So parenting usually is a male's duty during a vacation at home.

-My daughter likes to ride a bike in the town these days, so I usually go outside with her and watch her to ride safe.
-Sometimes she fall down on the bike, and then I take care of the wound if she get hurt or just shake a dust off her clothes.
+You know, most working moms are tired of caring for their children on weekdays.
+Parenting during vacation usually is men's duty.
+My daughter likes to ride a bicycle in my town these days, so I usually go outside with her and watch her to ride safe.
+Sometimes she falls down on the bicycle, but I just shake dust off on her clothes.

 Actually, I like to stay indoor rather than outside.
-I like to spend a time with smart phone without thoughts like taking a meditation.
-When my daughter do something else like watching TV shows or animations, I can really do it.
-I sit on the cough in the living room, and take a foot massage with the machine that I bought few weeks ago.
-It's really relaxing without any concerns.
+I like to spend a time with my smart phone siting on the couch in the livingroom.
+And also I bought a foot massage machine a few weeks ago.
+Taking a foot massage is my favorite activity at home.
+In my opinion, I'm pretty sure that staying relaxed during holiday is like putting fuel into your mental and body.

-That's all about thing I do at home.

 ### What did you do on your first day to the last day of your last vacation?
 Tell me everything about the things you did on your last vacation at home.

-There was a long holyday this October this year.
+There was a long holyday this year.
 I had 9 days off.
-I had no specific plans to go anywhere.
-I just visited  the parents' house for 3 days.
-I spend most of days at home.
+I had no specific plan to go anywhere.
+I just visited the parents' houses for 3 days.
+I stayed most of days at home.
+I watched a couple of movies during the holiday.
+The most memorable movie title was the Mission Impossible 5, starring Tom cruise.
+I had no time

+At second, we had a memorable bicycle trip with my daugher.
+It was the first bicycle trip family together.
+It was tough for my dauther.
+But she complete it without any complaint.
+My wife and I were so happy to see her grow up well.

+### Tell me about unusual or unexpected experience you had  during the vacation that you spent at home.
+What happened and why was it so memorable?

+There is no unexpected experience that I can recall so far.
+But I can talk bicyel trip with my family as a memorable event on last Korean Thankgiving holiday.
+I

 My daughter is 6yrs.
-But staying at home for a whole day was not easy for her.
-So we decided to go outside.
-The one of favorite activities during a that day was bike-riding picnic with the entire family. she just learned how to ride a bike by herself.
-And she also wanted to ride further away.
-So we decided to go to the riverside park toghter.
-The park is 4km away from home.
+But staying at home for a whole day was not easy for her. she was bored and really wanted to go outside.
+So we had to do something exiting.
+I noticed that she just had learned how to ride a bike recently. we decided to go on a bicycle trip all family together.
+The destiation was the riverside park 4 killometers away.
 It was not quite far for me, but it was a challenging distance for my daughter.

 We packed some snacks and a couple of water bottles into our backpack, then we left home, then after 30 minutes we stopped by the fastfood restaurent for lunch.
-The taste was good.
-It might have been good because of excercise.
+The taste was good because of workout.
 After 30 minutes, finally we just arrived at the destination.
 We took a rest for a while by throwing stones into the river and making stone houses in the sand. and then we came back home.
-We were tired and slept endlessly at night.

-### Tell me about unusual or unexpected experience you had  during the vacation that you spent at home.
-What happened and why was it so memorable?

-There is no unexpected experience that I can recall so far.
-But I can talk about memorable event with a family.

-The same answer from 2nd sentence above answer.
+After the trip, my wife and I were so proud of my daughter.
+The trip might be a tough experience for her, but she had never complaint to us. even she looked exited.
+We hope our daughter will overcome difficulties she would face in her future like this trip.